g41797/matryoshka-io/kitchen/docs/addendums/typeErasedQueue-vs-mailbox.md

 ```

 A `TypeErasedQueue` bundles synchronization, storage, capacity, and allocation policy
 into one type.

 Matryoshka splits them — each piece has exactly one job.

-## What's still worth borrowing

-Implementation techniques, not architecture:

-- minimizing time held under a lock
-- avoiding unnecessary broadcasts
-- careful wake-up ordering
-- cancellation-safe waiter handling
-- fairness under heavy contention

-None of these require adopting bounded capacity, waiting-producer lists, or embedded
-storage — the parts of `TypeErasedQueue`'s design that solve a different problem than
-Mailbox solves.

 ## Mailbox is not really a queue

 Internally, a Mailbox uses `std.DoublyLinkedList` — an implementation detail, not the
 architecture.

 The API reflects the real job:

 ```zig
 mailbox.send(...)